The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This procedure is designed to be used for cases involving a lower value where there is evidence of dishonest conduct or deliberate behaviour and HMRC do not consider that the COP9 procedure is the most suitable way of dealing with the matter.
-Please see the Fraud civil investigation - COP9 offer made from 30 June 2014 - overview guidance note for more information on the COP9 procedure that applies from 30 June 2014.
+Please see the Managing serious defaulters guidance note for more information on the COP9 procedure that applies from 30 June 2014.

 If HMRC has reason to believe that the taxpayer has behaved in a dishonest manner then they will invite the taxpayer and their professional adviser (if they have one) to attend a meeting to discuss HMRC’s concerns.
 The taxpayer will be asked to confirm whether they have any special needs or require an interpreter at the meeting so they can ensure that they prepare for the meeting taking all of these things into account.

 HMRC will advise the taxpayer and their professional adviser:

 the compliance check is not being conducted with a view to commencing a criminal prosecution in relation to any matters that are the subject of the check

 HMRC will be checking the behaviour and the periods that are the subject of the check rather than specific information which has caused their concern that the taxpayer is behaving dishonestly